The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/5-fullstack-case-study.md

 ### What does the user see while todos are loading?

 **Between when `fetchAllTodos` function is invoked and when the server responds with todos, what does the user see?
 What if the request fails?**

+**Before reading the answer, try this:**

+1. In the Network tab, set throttling to "Slow 3G" and reload the page while logged in.
+Can you see the loading indicator before the todos appear?
+2. Temporarily change the fetch URL in `fetchAllTodos` to `/api/wrong` and reload.
+Does an error message appear on screen?
+3. Find `isLoading` and `error` in React DevTools while the page loads.
+When is each one truthy vs. falsy?

 <details><summary>Answer</summary>